Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 * A complete development environment written in itself
 * A pure, dynamic Object Oriented language

+Cuis assumes very little on the underlying platform, and this lets it run out-of-the-box on Windows, MacOS, Linux, ChromeOS and WebBrowsers.
 Cuis shares the [OpenSmalltalk Virtual Machine](http://www.opensmalltalk.org) with Squeak, Pharo and Newspeak.

 ## The Philosophy behind Cuis